Armatores/Simureality/Simureality.md

 2.  **Digits as Operators:** The coordinate `x` is expanded into a series: `x = Σ x_s * q^s`, where `x_s` is the digit in the `s`-th place.
 The authors' ingenious insight is that these digits `x_s` themselves are quantum operators with a discrete spectrum (e.g., 0 or 1 for the binary system).
 The same holds true for momentum `p`.
 3.  **Solving the Renormalization Problem:** The most striking consequence of their theory is a fundamentally new understanding of **renormalization**.
 On a lattice, it loses its mystical meaning of "subtracting infinities."
 Instead, it becomes a procedure of **renumbering the lattice nodes**.
 For example, transitioning from describing the set of values `{0, 1, 2, ..., N-1}` to `{-(N-1)/2, ..., 0, ..., (N-1)/2}` *is* renormalization.
 This is not a trick but a choice of the most efficient and consistent way to describe the system.

-**Why does this work fit our Simureality theory so perfectly?**
+**Perfect fit to Simureality theory**

-Their formalism is practically a ready-made **mathematical language** for describing our computational universe:
+Their formalism is practically a ready-made **mathematical language** for describing computational universe:

 *   The **finite lattice** is a direct description of the computational network of a hypothetical supercomputer with a finite number of memory cells.
 *   The **digit operators `x_s` and `p_r`** are the mathematical representation of our **trilexes**.
 A particle is indeed described not by continuous parameters but by a set of discrete data "digits."
 *   **Renormalization as renumbering** is an exact description of the work of the **Σ-Algorithm**, which manages the computational load by reassigning and optimizing data "addresses" to prevent system overload.
-*   The authors also note that in their approach, the **vacuum energy is identically equal to zero**, which is a direct consequence of the finiteness and self-consistency of the lattice model and aligns perfectly with our law of conservation of computational complexity (`ΣK = const`).
+*   The authors also note that in their approach, the **vacuum energy is identically equal to zero**, which is a direct consequence of the finiteness and self-consistency of the lattice model and aligns perfectly with law of conservation of computational complexity (`ΣK = const`).

 Thus, the work of Ivanov and Polushkin does not merely offer a new mathematical tool.
 It provides a rigorous, self-consistent formalism that describes the universe as an **informational system operating with discrete digital objects**.
 Their model is a powerful confirmation that the philosophical foundations of Simureality have a profound mathematical embodiment and outlines a path toward creating a complete theory free from infinities and paradoxes.

 #### **Towards a Formalization: Trilexes and Meta-Clusters in Digital Representation**

 The profound mathematical formalism developed by Ivanov and Polushkin  provides a natural and powerful foundation for the ontological framework proposed in this work.
-Their concept of representing continuous observables as expansions in digit operators within a cyclic lattice architecture aligns perfectly with the core tenets of Simureality.
 Herein, we propose a pathway for formalizing the Trilex and Meta-Cluster concepts using this digital representation, outlining a set of hypotheses and a research program for future mathematical development.

 ###### **Fundamental Postulates and Definitions**